-Additionally, we did not find any differences in gamma frequencies between symbolic and non-symbolic demonstrations.
-Although previous research has shown that gamma oscillations are associated with more complex mathematical tasks (Molina del Río, Guevara, Hernández González, Hidalgo Aguirre, & Cruz Alguilar, 2019), the present study did not find such an effect.
-One explanation could be that although the two demonstrations differed in their format, the complexity of the content was kept similar.
-There is some evidence that a difference in gamma oscillations might be associated with the absolute complexity of a task (Molina del Río et al., 2019), rather than the format of the task.
-Interestingly, one of the electrodes behaved differently than the others.
-The rightmost frontal electrode showed lower gamma power for non-symbolic demonstrations than symbolic demonstrations, this was reversed in the other electrodes.
+Additionally, we found differences in gamma frequencies between symbolic and non-symbolic demonstrations.
+The association between gamma oscillations and more complex mathematical tasks was reported in previous research (Molina del Río, Guevara, Hernández González, Hidalgo Aguirre, & Cruz Alguilar, 2019).
+Interestingly, this effect was only shown in two electrodes, namely the fronto-central (FCz), and the rightmost frontal electrode (FC4) showed lower gamma power for symbolic than non-symbolic demonstrations.
+These two electrodes behaved differently than the others, suggesting a lateralization in the right hemisphere.
+Previous research on mathematical problem-solving has shown a lateralization in the right hemisphere with increasing solution times (Lin et al., 2015).
+This lateralization could be related to the involvement of visual attention (Rouhinen, Panula, Palva, & Palva, 2013), or insight (Shen et al., 2013).
 Further research is needed to dive deeper into the activity of specific electrodes as well as the investigation of the source of this activity.
 Our findings might be a first step into that direction.

 Limitations